top of page

 Pre-invasion, many Turtle Island nations of so-called North and Central America recognized flexible identities with regards to gender and sexuality.
 This lecture details historical and contemporary stories and language used by several prominent tribes across what is now known as the United States, including Two Spirit, which participants will discover is not synonymous with LGBQ, trans, or a stand-in for any mainstream/Western concepts of gender/sexual identity - and that not every queer Native is Two Spirit!
 Participants of this training will learn about traditional Indigenous gender roles, the past and present responsibilities of Two Spirits, and how to create and strengthen inclusive service models when working with queer Native youth, their families, and communities.

-Violence Against Indigenous Womxn: Sexism, Racism
+Violence Against Indigenous Kin: Sexism, Racism & Settler Colonialism

 Indigenous Societies